-As of March 31, 2017, we recorded a \$0.2 million warrant liability.
+As of June 30, 2017, we recorded a \$0.1 million warrant liability.
 We reassess the fair value of the common stock warrants classified as liabilities at each reporting date utilizing a Black-Scholes pricing model.
 Inputs used in the pricing model include estimates of stock price volatility, expected warrant life and risk-free interest rate.
-The computation of expected volatility was based on the historical volatility of shares of our common stock for a period that coincides with the expected life of the warrants that are classified as liabilities.
-Warrants that are classified as liabilities are categorized in Level 3 of the fair value hierarchy.
+The computation of expected volatility was based on the historical volatility of shares of our common stock for a period that coincides with the expected life of the warrants that are classified as liabilities are categorized in Level 3 of the fair value hierarchy.
 A small change in the estimates used may have a relatively large change in the estimated valuation.
 Warrants that are classified as equity are not considered liabilities and therefore are not reassessed for their fair values at each reporting date.